Anantara Hoi An Resort

 Overlooking the Thu Bon River, at the edge of historic Hoi An, Anantara is a peaceful retreat with bags of character.
 Its contemporary interiors fused with local Vietnamese touches makes it one of the most stylish and comfortable places to stay in town.

-Located right on the doorstep of the ancient and colorful UNESCO protected town of Hoi An, Anantara is a haven of tranquillity designed to blend harmoniously with the environment.
+Located right on the doorstep of the ancient and colourful UNESCO protected town of Hoi An, Anantara is a haven of tranquillity designed to blend harmoniously with the environment.
 Situated on the banks of the Thu Bon River, this contemporary style hotel in a colonial style building is a great place to relax while experiencing the town of Hoi An, that's jammed packed with character, wooden shop houses and old world charm.

 The resort's philosophy focuses on the body's ten senses and guests are encouraged to leave feeling completely relaxed.
 The property sits within lush gardens infused with fragrant frangipani trees; the perfect place to unwind.